datarockets/ruby-style/RELEASING.md

 A `MAJOR` version must be incremented if there are any backward-incompatible breaking changes included in a release.
 This has the benefit of making it easy for anyone to quickly identify if a new version will work differently than a previous one.

-Usually, we'll incremented it on updating major versions of rubocop dependecies.
-Ideally, it should be synchronize with major verion of `rubocop`.
+Usually, we'll increment it on updating major versions of rubocop dependencies.
+Ideally, it should be synchronized with the major verion of `rubocop`.

 The `MINOR` version must be incremented if there are backward-compatible functionality is introduced.
 In the strictest sense, this means you should be able to upgrade to a new minor version without experiencing any breaking changes.